Meet your Chiropractor

 do you need x-rays?

 It is encouraged to bring all previous imaging results you have obtained over the course of your life.
 This can be valuable information.
-If appropriate, I can
+If appropriate, can refer out for further imaging. have trusted relationships with many radiology practices.

 The cost of plain film X-rays are largely covered by Medicare, with only a small out-of-pocket expense.
-MRI scans are not claimable under Medicare, however, most private radiology practices have very competitive rates and
+MRI scans are not claimable under Medicare, however, most private radiology practices have very competitive rates and can generally accommodate our patients on short notice.

 do you need a referral?

-necessary.
+While many patients present with a referral from their general practitioner, it is certainly not necessary.
 I have trusted relationships with many general practitioners and other allied health practitioners, and I believe collaboration (where appropriate) ensures to best possible care.

 Ready to get help?